 Before proceeding to this type of procedure, an initial dermatologic examination is mandatory during which the condition of the skin is determined and a therapeutic plan is prepared.

-The procedure is not painful because the skin is pretreated with pain-relieving creams to provide patient comfort, but it is possible to experience slight soreness and burning sensation during the procedure.
+The procedure is not painful because the skin is pretreated with pain-relieving creams to provide user comfort, but it is possible to experience slight soreness and burning sensation during the procedure.

 What to expect after the procedure?